riefer02/audio-player/README.md

 1. Resolve initial state of store formatting issue.

-Audio Player currently uses URL of Audio Source to play content When users upload their files they are list of file objects
+Audio Player currently uses URL of Audio Source to play content When users upload their files they are list of file objects.

+How do you convert a File to a URL?

 2. The Playlist source needs to be a interchangeable